emersion/emersion.fr/content/blog/2018-07-29-status-update-2.md

 If you missed it, my [xdg-decoration] protocol has been merged in `wayland-protocols`!
-That's very good news, that means we now have a standard way of negociating SSD.
+That's very good news, that means we now have a standard way of negotiating SSD.
 I expect various projects to gradually add support to this protocol.
 The Arch package has just been updated a few hours ago, so my [wlroots pull request][wlroots-xdg-decoration] will probably be able to be merged fairly soon.
 For instance, the Smithay guys already have a